 The most potent design devised by the Mughals was known as Baradari which was a building or pavilion with 12 doors designed to allow the free flow of air.
 The symmetrical division of the structures emphasized that their opening should be multiple and figure 12 was the most appropriate way of doing so as it covered three angles in equal four-squarish sides.
 The structure had three doorways on every side of the square-shaped structure.

 Baradari provided outstanding acoustic features and such buildings were particularly well-suited for closed-end entertainment that was covered yet open to avoid congestion.
 Such structures were well-suited for live performances and private concerts by various musicians and poets in front of the rulers and their courts.

-Lahore was known as the city of gardens and one of the oldest gardens is the historical Shalimar Gardens Lahore constructed in 1641 during the reign of Mughal emperor Shahjahan.
-Shalimar garden was made for the recreation of the royal family during their visit to Lahore and it contains an outstanding Baradari built especially for this purpose.
+Lahore was known as the city of parks and one of the oldest parks is the historical Shalimar Gardens Lahore constructed in 1641 during the reign of the Mughal emperor Shahjahan.
+Shalimar Garden was made for the recreation of the royal family during their visit to Lahore and it contains an outstanding Baradari built especially for this purpose.
 It is an exquisite structure that stands apart as a sturdy edifice surrounded by water.
 And It gives a riveting effect and is extremely attractive.
 It attracts a large number of visitors who enjoy its energizing surroundings.
-The Weekender

 Shalimar Garden is a historic and renowned Mughal park located in Lahore, Pakistan.
 It is a UNESCO World Heritage Site and is considered one of the most significant and well-preserved parks from the Mughal era.